 The Water Calculator is a collaborative project of the

-, a national nonprofit organization dedicated to water-use sustainability, and
+Alliance for Water Efficiency, a national nonprofit organization dedicated to water-use sustainability, and

-, a scientific powerhouse in Chicago.
+The Field Museum, a scientific powerhouse in Chicago.
 The Water Authority provided data about water requirements for plants in San Diego County to customize outdoor water-use estimates for this region.
 The project was made possible by a grant from the Hans and Margaret Doe Charitable Trust.